 Our aim is that all colleagues should be able to work in an environment free from discrimination, harassment and bullying, and that they should not be disadvantaged by conditions or requirements that are unjust or unfair.

 We communicate honestly and openly with our colleagues to listen and respond to their concerns.
 'Talkback', our colleague engagement survey, is one of the core mechanisms used to monitor colleague feedback, alongside our 'Tell Justin' colleague suggestion scheme and our Colleague Councils.

 Launched in May 2008, 'Rightline' is our entirely confidential and independently run 'hotline' service.
 This provides suppliers and colleagues with a direct route to raise serious concerns relating to fraud, theft or breaches of our codes of practice.
 Concerns raised through this mechanism are strictly monitored.

 The J Sainsbury plc Board comprises three Executive Directors and seven Non-executive Directors.
-There are five female directors.
+There are three female directors.

 As a responsible employer, our basic hourly rate is well above the National Minimum Wage and alongside this we offer a range of additional benefits, including competitive bonuses, a store discount card, skills premiums, paid breaks, payouts from our share schemes and a contributory pension scheme with Sainsbury's matching payments.
 We also have a location allowance to reflect factors such as local pay rates, competition and higher living costs in places such as London.